NeuCLIR/neuclir.github.io/index.md

 -------

-## Task: Cross-Langauge Technical Document Retrieval
+## Task: Cross-Language Technical Document Retrieval

 See the [guidelines](https://docs.google.com/document/d/1Vy9538kPvyE3mfIhd-stqULbcRCnS_oe5rP6ykqKA-0/edit?usp=sharing) for full task details.

-Technical language poses a particular problem for cross-langauge retrieval systems, so the **Cross-Langauge Technical Document** task focuses on testing this phenomenon in particular.
-Systems receive queries in one langauge (English) and retrieve from a corpus of technical abstracts written in another langauge (Chinese).
+Technical language poses a particular problem for cross-language retrieval systems, so the **Cross-Language Technical Document** task focuses on testing this phenomenon in particular.
+Systems receive queries in one language (English) and retrieve from a corpus of technical abstracts written in another language (Chinese).

 <!-- TODO: image -->